 Are you able to craft unique or fun products which you could sell online?
 Jewellery, soap, candles… anything that you can make to a high standard can be sold through an e-commerce site.
 The benefits are you don’t have to shell out for shop rent, and depending on your product, can make it from a workspace at home.
 Sites such as Shopify help beginners set up eCommerce websites themselves.

 If you can’t think of anything to make that would make a viable business idea, then consider selling other people’s profits and make a margin!
 Online retailer Etsy made their fortune doing just this by becoming a marketplace for sellers to platform their products that couldn’t get the same exposure alone.
 You could be as niche or as broad as you like, but a focused product range such as Wedding Products or Vintage Posters will help you target the right audience.

 Seen anything you could realistically turn into a business?
 From online shops to following your passion for food, there really is more scope than ever to set up a company.
 If you’re leaning towards a business idea but aren’t 100% sure you can turn it into a profitable company, consider starting to form a business plan.
 Breaking down your business idea step by step is the best indicator as to its potential.
-You can learn how to write a business plan here.

 Remember, if you don’t think you have the right skill set to set up one of these businesses right now, there’s always time to learn.
 Evening classes can teach you everything from digital marketing to metal forming, so there’s no excuse not to spruce up your skill set.
 Consultants from local governing bodies and online courses are also on hand to guide you through the financial and legal details that come from setting up a business, so it’s important to remember there’s always support.